 Since she started the agency in 2004, BSTRO has become a market-leading digital agency known for developing engaging campaigns that create deeper connections between people and brands with a client roster that includes global consumer brands, leading health and educational institutions, and innovative non-profit, arts, and cultural organizations.

 Melinda replied when asked about Jill, “Jill is smart and driven.
 She is a visionary and a burst of energy.
 She has built her company on a foundation of great people and talent.
-I love that Jill is willing to push out her comfort zone to do what is needed to take her business to the next step.“
+I love that Jill is willing to push out of her comfort zone to do what is needed to take her business to the next step.“

 How do you work with ZümiFi?